ZMizgalski/Level-Crossing-Python-Server/README.md

 * [License](#license)

 ## General Information
 - This project was made for school competition and also to improve railroads in whole country.
 It uses AI to detect objects and decide to open crossing barriers when someone is blocked.
-To work properly it needs to be connected to network.
+To work properly it needs to be connected to a network.

 ## Technologies Used
 - OpenCv